All vehicle registration is handled by the University Police Office.

 *For purposes of this Policy, the term "veteran" shall mean a member of the armed forces of the United States who served in such armed forces in time of war and who was honorably discharged or released under honorable circumstances from such service.

 IV.
 PARKING ASSIGNMENT

 Resident students must park only in areas which are assigned as follows:

 Residents of Alumni Commons must park in the A Lot.

 Residents of Wieting and Vroman Halls must park in the west side of W Lot - Commuter Lot.

 Residents of Davis and Parsons Halls must park in P Lot.

-Residents of Pearson, Dix, Ten Eyck, Draper and Fake Halls must park in the F Lot with exception of the first bay on the eastern end of lot which is reserved for faculty/staff and visitors.
+Residents of Pearson, Dix, Ten Eyck, Draper and Fake Halls must park in the Student Side of F Lot.

 If/when your assigned lot is full, you must park in the P Lot.